Skip to main content

 What is the AEOTC?

 The Agricultural Employer Overtime Tax Credit (AEOTC) is an Oregon state tax credit codified in ORS 315.133.
-It was enacted alongside HB 4002 to provide financial relief to agricultural employers who are now required to pay overtime to farmworkers.
+It was enacted alongside HB 4002 as part of Oregon agricultural overtime planning.

-The credit refunds a percentage of the overtime premium — the extra amount you pay above regular wages for overtime hours.
+The credit can provide a percentage of the overtime premium— the extra amount you pay above regular wages for overtime hours.
 For example, if a worker earns $18/hour and works 52 hours in a week, the overtime premium is $9/hour × 4 overtime hours = $36.
-The AEOTC refunds a percentage of that $36.
+The AEOTC estimate uses a source-defined percentage of that premium amount.

 Who qualifies?